If have you any questions regarding the library policies, please feel free to contact us.

 - Recalled materials are not allowed for renewal.

-- Electronic resources (e-textbooks, e-journals, databases) are available to all current UCF students, faculty and staff on and off campus.
+- Electronic resources (e-textbooks, e-journals, databases) are available to all current UCF students, faculty, residents, and staff on and off campus.
 In order to access electronic resources off campus, a valid UCF ID is required to login.

 - Community patrons have access to the library’s electronic resources on campus at one of the public workstations.